Deepak Dev: Personal life

-Deepak was born to Devraj Komath and Asha Dev based in Tellichery, who now live in Dubai.
+Deepak was born to Devraj Komath and Asha Dev based in Thalassery, who now live in Dubai.
 He has a younger brother, Dixit Dev.
 He was educated at The Indian High School, Dubai and at Sacred Heart College, Thevara.
 Deepak married Smitha Girijan on 26 May 2002.
 The couple now live in Ernakulam with their two daughters, Devika (born 2003) and Pallavi (born 2006).